Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: CZTI as a GRB polarimeter: Analysis procedure

-We obtain $U_i$ or the unpolarized distribution by simulating 100 $\%$ unpolarized photons with the $AstroSat$ mass model at the same off-axis angle generated with the originally observed GRB spectra.
-The red line in Figure \ref{fig_modcurve1} shows the raw azimuthal unpolarized distribution (red) in the left panel, whereas the right panel shows the modulation curve for the GRB following the correction according to Equation \ref{eq1}.
+We obtain $U_i$ or the unpolarized distribution by simulating 100\% unpolarized incident radiation with the {\em AstroSat} mass model at the same angle of incidence and with the same spectrum as the observed GRB.
+The red line in Figure \ref{fig_modcurve1} (left) shows the raw azimuthal unpolarized distribution, whereas the black histogram, in right panel, shows the modulation curve for the GRB following the correction, given in (\ref{eq1}).
+The error bars in the modulation curve represent the 1$\sigma$ uncertainties in each bin which are mostly dominated by the statistics of low photon counts during the GRB prompt emission and the uncertainty in estimating the background azimuthal distribution.
+We propagate these individual contributions to finally estimate the error in the azimuthal bins as given by Equation \ref{eq3},

+The first term represents the statistical error associated with the GRB and background counts. $R_G$ and $R_B$ are the GRB and background count rates respectively. $T_G$ and $T_B$ are the duration of the GRB and of the selected background exposure.
+The statistical uncertainty in the background distribution can be made negligible with a sufficiently large background exposure.
+The second term in equation \ref{eq3} stands for the geometry correction (equation \ref{eq1}).
+Since the geometry correction is based on Geant4 simulations of a very large number of photons (10$^9$), this term results in a negligible contribution to the final error.

+In order to estimate the polarization angle and modulation amplitude (therefrom the polarization fraction), we use two different approaches: 1. standard fitting of the geometry corrected modulation curve by a sinusoidal function, and 2. using Markov Chain Monte Carlo (MCMC) simulations.